I keep reading articles about animal agriculture executives worrying about people shifting away from meat.

 - The world isn’t going to go vegan overnight.
 It will take many years to accomplish unfortunately.

 - Change often happens slowly at first, and then speeds up exponentially.
 We’re just starting to roll the ball down the hill, but hopefully it will pick up speed.
+(It does seem like more people are going vegan.)

 - Vegans are paving the way for alternatives to meat (i.e. plant-based meats and lab grown meat) that could disrupt the meat industry,